sherwino/srcf-temp/README.md

 # srcf-temp
-South River Cross Fit - Temp Site
+South River Crossfit - Temp Site

+## Purpose
+The main purpose of this site is to be landing page while the real site is being developed.